Current Travel Restrictions & Requirements

 Pre-Travel Testing for Inter-island Flights

-A Partial Inter-island Quarantine has been reinstated, but travelers to Maui and the Big Island county can currently use an inter-island pre-travel test to avoid the 10-day quarantine through the pre-travel inter-island (inter-county) program.
+A Partial Inter-island Quarantine has been reinstated, but travelers to Maui, Kauai, and the Big Island county can currently use an inter-island pre-travel test to avoid the 10-day quarantine through the pre-travel inter-island (inter-county) program.
 Testing must be performed by an official inter-island pre-travel partner.
 Travelers will need to follow similar procedures as the 72-hour trans-Pacific pre-travel testing protocol (details are below).
 There is no inter-county quarantine in place for travelers to Oahu.
-Kauai is currently implementing a mandatory 10-day quarantine for all arrivals, regardless of testing; see above for more information on current Kauai Restrictions and Rules.

 Inter-island pre-travel test details

-- Travelers flying inter-island to Maui or the Big Island may bypass the mandatory 10-day quarantine if they take an FDA-authorized Nucleic Acid Amplification Test (NAAT) from the certified CLIA lab not sooner than 72-hours prior to departure with a negative test result.
+- Travelers flying inter-island to Maui, Kauai, or the Big Island may bypass the mandatory 10-day quarantine if they take an FDA-authorized Nucleic Acid Amplification Test (NAAT) from the certified CLIA lab not sooner than 72-hours prior to departure with a negative test result.

 - Again, we want to note that Oahu does not currently have any inter-island travel restrictions.